denko-rb/arduino-yaml-board-maps/README.md

 ### How to identify the board?

-Along with the maps inside the `yaml` folder, there is `BoardMap.cpp`.
+Along with the maps inside the `yaml` folder, there is `BoardMap.h`.
 Include that in a sketch, and it will `#define BOARD_MAP`, based on your board selection in Arduino.
 The value of `BOARD_MAP` is the filename for that board's map, minus the `.yml` extension.

 ### Why map the pins?